 Starting July 1, 2009, all the economic operators involved in import, export and transit in the European Union are obliged to obtain an Economic Operator Registration and Identification (EORI) number.
 The economic operators are defined as all the legal entities performing businesses regulated by the EU Customs legislation.
 This means that even though the company is not registered in an EU country, it has to obtain such a number if it wishes to perform import, export or transit operations in the EU territory.

-Entrepreneurs who are interested in this registration can receive specialized assistance from our team of lawyers in Romania.
+Entrepreneurs who are interested in this registration in 2023 can receive specialized assistance from our team of lawyers in Romania.

 Table of Contents